vgmstream/vgmstream/README.md

 # %LOCAL_TAG text (applies to next track only)
 filename2
 ```
-Accepted tags depend on the player (foobar: any; winamp: see ATF config, Audacious:
+Accepted tags depend on the player (foobar: any; Winamp: see ATF config, Audacious:
 few standard ones), typically *ALBUM/ARTIST/TITLE/DISC/TRACK/COMPOSER/etc*, lower
 or uppercase, separated by one or multiple spaces.
 Repeated tags overwrite previous
 (ex.- may define *@COMPOSER* multiple times for "sections").
 It only reads up to